rdcoletta/meffs_networks/README.md

 ## Relate modules to environmental covariables

 Since we are interested in understanding phenotypic plasticity across environments, we also want to see if the network modules correlate with environmental covariables.
 To do that, we first extract these covariables running `scripts/get_env_types.R`.
-I created `data/env_sites_coord.csv` with environmental coordinates and planting/harverst dates.
+I created `data/env_sites_coord.csv` with environmental coordinates and planting/harvest dates.

+> The information for file `data/env_sites_coord.csv` is available as Table S2 in the manuscript.
+Running `scripts/get_env_types.R` will create the `data/env_covariables/env_covariables_means_per_intervals.txt` which is the File S6, so you can skip this step if you want.

 ```bash
 module load R/3.6.0